Wait for Stacks to attain State: Running Before Continuing #27

 Just like we do with DNS propogation, we should wait for the stack to actually run before moving on.
 This would ensure that other

-s, ex.
-API-driven configuration of a newly-deployed service, are (mostly!) guaranteed to be able to talk to a thing that works - and that the user is more likely to be told when something happens that prevents the stack from actually running.stack deploy
+roles, ex.
+API-driven configuration of a newly-deployed service, are (mostly!) guaranteed to be able to talk to a thing that works - and that the user is more likely to be told when something happens that prevents the stack from actually running.stack deployhas no mechanism for this, but anuntilloop can get the job done.
+Thedocker_stack_infomodule is also well-suited to scan for this information in anansible-baseduntildirective, just like in the DNS stacks.Here's the issue about this need (on CLI, not

-, but they are related), with relevant inspiration: https://github.com/moby/moby/issues/30942
+ansible, but they are related), with relevant inspiration: https://github.com/moby/moby/issues/30942